 Furthermore, undergraduates shall not work alone with hazardous materials, equipment or operations that can result in immediate injury or death without prior written approval from the immediate PI or supervisor.
 Written approval should only be granted after the risk assessment is performed and reviewed by the PI or supervisor with the individual.
 This policy states the minimum requirements for working alone across the Institute and supersedes any less restrictive policy or procedure.
-For CEE, undergraduate students cannot work alone and are expected to only work Monday through Friday, from 9 am to 5 pm when lab, CEE, and overall campus personnel are available.
+Specific Working Alone policies from Institute Committees or individual DLCs or individual PIs or supervisors that are more restrictive shall take precedence, which is the case for CEE.
+In CEE, undergraduate students may never work alone.
+Swipe access to labs is provided during office hours when lab, CEE, and overall campus personnel are available.
 Access to labs is only provided after accomplishing all required trainings (i.e., identified due to PI Space registered hazards, chemical hygiene plan, lab-specific chemical hygiene).